edkelly303/elm-multitool/README.md

                     adminLevel level
     in
     myAppTools.custom
-        -- this part of the API is a bit nasty - we need -- to define the `match` function using let-polymorphism -- and then pass it to each of our tools separately.
-        -- If anyone can figure out a way to make this work -- without having to pass the function multiple times, -- please let me know!
+        -- We need to define the `match` function using -- let-polymorphism and then pass it to each of our tools -- separately.
+If anyone can figure out a way to make -- this work without having to pass the function multiple -- times, please let me know!
         { codec = match, control = match }
         |> myAppTools.tag0 "Regular" Regular
         |> myAppTools.tag1 "AdminLevel" AdminLevel myAppTools.int